dudintv/dudin.tv/content/articles/custom-resolution.md

 <media-image name="custom-resolution-vizartist-create-scene.png" />

-## Using custom scene with standart license Engine
+## Using custom scene with standard license Engine

 In onair we use standart VizEngine and VizTrio for videowall:

 <media-image name="custom-resolution-in-viztrio.png" />
 <media-image name="custom-resolution-in-vizengine.png" />

-This Engines are configured with standart aspect 1.777(7) because 16:9.
-Our scene doesn't work properly if scenes have setting "Camera Aspect = Config."
-We must change aspect in scene to "User" with certain number.
+These Engines are configured with standard aspect 1.777(7) because of 16:9.
+Our scene doesn't work properly if scenes have set "Camera Aspect = Config."
+We must change aspect in the scene to "User" with a certain number.

 <media-image name="custom-resolution-in-scene.png" />